Lakeland, Florida: Stadiums

 Joker Marchant Stadium, north of downtown, hosts spring training for the Detroit Tigers, as well as their Lakeland Flying Tigers class-A Florida State League and GCL Tigers rookie-league Gulf Coast League minor league baseball teams.

 RP Funding Center is also home to two indoor sports teams.
 The Lakeland Magic is a basketball team playing in the NBA G League and is an affiliate of the Orlando Magic.
 The Florida Tropics SC is an indoor soccer team playing in the Major Arena Soccer League.
 The Tropics organization also operates an outdoor team, the Lakeland Tropics, which competes in the Premier Development League.
 The Florida Tarpons were an indoor football team playing in the American Arena League for one season after relocating from Estero, Florida.

 History of sports teams

+In 1919, the Lakeland Highlanders were charter members of the six-team, Class D level Florida State League.
+The Bartow Polkers, Bradenton Growers, Orlando Caps Sanford Celeryfeds and Tampa Smokers teams joined Lakeland as Florida State League charter members.
+The Highlanders played in the league through 1926 and were followed in minor league play by the Lakeland Pilots who played from 1946 to 1955.
+The Lakeland Highlanders and Pilots played home games at Henley Field.

 In the 1980s, the Lakeland Center briefly played host to the indoor version of the Tampa Bay Rowdies soccer team.
 The Lakeland Center has also hosted a few hockey teams, the Lakeland Ice Warriors, the Lakeland Prowlers, and the Lakeland Loggerheads.
 The United States Basketball League once had a team here as well called the Lakeland Blue Ducks.
 Sun 'n Fun was home to Lakeland's only roller derby league, the Lakeland Derby Dames; however, the team was dissolved in November 2015.

 The Lakeland Center also hosts the Florida High School Athletic Association's state basketball finals.